yugabyte/pgx/README.md

 ## Connection load balancing

-To enable the connection load balancing, provide addtional parameter set to true as `load_balance=true` in the connection url or the connection string (DSN style).
+To enable the connection load balancing, provide additional parameter set to true as `load_balance=true` in the connection url or the connection string (DSN style).

 ```
-"postgres://username:password@localhost:5432/database_name?load_balance=true"
+"postgres://username:password@localhost:5433/database_name?load_balance=true"
 ```
 With this parameter, the driver will fetch and maintain the list of tservers from the given endpoint (`localhost` in above example) available in the YugabyteDB cluster and distribute the connections equally across them.